Gunston has a deep institutional commitment to supporting and sustaining a diverse, tolerant, anti-racist, and hate-free school environment.

-and each year Gunston welcomes onto our campus international students from Europe and Asia who make up nearly 15% of our student body.
+and each year Gunston welcomes onto our campus international students from Europe and Asia who make up 11% of our student body.
 These talented young men and women, all of whom are living and studying far away from their family and support network, bring an extraordinary diversity of perspectives and experiences to our campus.

 Meanwhile, approximately 65% of students receive need-based financial aid from Gunston.

 Highlights from Gunston’s Diversity, Equity & Inclusion Strategic Plan.